usfx/usfx.busniesswebsite/README.md

 User has to agree to a shorthand version of agreement

-View the pending trade and have the ability to cancel trade FAQ Page:
+View the pending trade and have the ability to cancel trade